Forthcoming Publications

 PUBLISHER PRIZE 2025 FOR GERLACH PRESS

-Gerlach Press are delighted and proud to be one of the recipients of this year's Publisher Prize awarded by the Secretary of Culture of the German Federal Government.
+Gerlach Press is delighted and proud to have been awarded the German Publisher Prize 2025, which is presented by the Federal Government's Secretary for Culture.
 The main criteria for the jury's decision were an innovative publishing programme, the quality of publishing work, and a particularly appealing design of the books.
 We would like to thank all our authors who are the very foundation of our success, and hope that this recognition will further strengthen the press.
 Ad multos annos!...

 more »